-Some couples get very excited about finding out the sex of their baby.
-Others do not want to find out.
+Some couples get excited about finding out the sex of their baby.
+Others do not want to find out until the baby is born.
 Both scenarios have their perks.
 Finding out your baby’s gender in advance gives you the opportunity to plan a baby nursery and pick out gender specific baby clothes.
 Still, not finding out, has it’s own appeal.
 Some prefer the surprise factor of not finding out or want to keep things more natural.
 The tricky part comes when one parent wants to find out the baby’s gender and the other does not.
 What is the best thing to do to make both parents happy?

-Here are some tips from other mommies on how to win the Ultrasound War.
+Here are some practical tips from other mommies on how to navigate the terrain of the Ultrasound War.

-1. Brainstorm - Put your thinking caps on.
-Do some brainstorming and try to come up with fair solutions.
-Write down all your ideas or talk about them.
+Put your thinking caps on.
+Do some brainstorming, and try to come up with fair solutions.
+Write down all your ideas. or talk about them.
 Maybe he has an idea that you hadn’t thought of that would be fair for both of you.

-3. Compromise - A common solution to the ultrasound/gender dispute is to have one partner find out and the other not find out.
+A common solution to the ultrasound/gender dispute is to have one partner find out and the other not find out.
 As difficult as this sounds, it is really not such a big deal.
 Couples do this all the time.
 You can have the ultrasound tech write your baby’s gender on a piece of paper and seal it in an envelope.
-Variations to this idea: Have your partner and you both agree not to tell the other if you look at the envelope.
+Then, only one of you needs to look if you want to.
+Another variation would be to have your partner and you both agree not to tell the other if you look at the envelope.
 This way you don’t know if the other knows.
-With this idea you both have to be faithful to keep the other’s wishes.
+With this idea, you both have to be faithful to keep the other’s wishes.

-4. Procrastinate - Sometimes waiting till the day of the ultrasound to decide is okay.
-A lot of times even the partner that thinks he/she does not want to find out suddenly changes his/her mind at the last minute or vice versa.
+Sometimes waiting till the day of the ultrasound to decide is okay.
+A lot of times even the partner that thinks he or she does not want to find out suddenly changes his or her mind at the last minute or vice versa.
 Wait and see how things go.
 There is no need to be stressed.
 If you are still not sure, tell the tech you are not sure and ask her if she would mind writing something in your records until you make up your mind.